Carloscisneroides/logistica/replit.md

 ## Overview

 YCore is a comprehensive multi-tenant logistics management platform built for courier and shipping operations.
-The platform provides a full-stack solution for managing courier modules, client relationships, billing operations, and customer support through an intelligent ticketing system.
+The platform provides a full-stack solution for managing courier modules, client relationships, billing operations, customer support through an intelligent ticketing system, and now includes a complete eCommerce module for online sales management.
 The application features a modern React frontend with shadcn/ui components, Express.js backend, and PostgreSQL database with Drizzle ORM for type-safe database operations.

 The system is designed to serve multiple user roles including merchants, sub-clients, and commercial representatives, with granular permission controls and tenant-specific customization capabilities.
-A key feature is the integrated AI-powered customer support module that provides intelligent ticket routing and automated assistance.
+Key features include the integrated AI-powered customer support module and the comprehensive eCommerce module for managing products, orders, customers, and marketplace integrations.

 ## User Preferences